galan/dms-exchange-specification/common/faq.md

 ## Are there other exchange formats out there?
 To my knowledge I found the following related formats (give me a hint if you know others):
-* *[docTag](https://github.com/docTag)* -An initiative by mostly billing-related services that has been started and ceased in 2012.
+* *[docTag](https://github.com/docTag)* - An initiative by mostly billing-related services that has been started and ceased in 2012.
 Provides some JSON-Schemas that are invalid (eg. 'date' is no valid format) and code-examples.
 * *[ODMA (Open Document Management Alliance)](http://odma.info/)* - The ODMA defined APIs for desktop applications accessing dms server.
 As far I could see it is DLL based and regarding to Wikipedia superseded by other ways of accessing the data inside an dms, namly WebDAV.
 The website looks out-dated and seems not be maintained anymore.